-Although it is not mandatory for students to write poetry/lyrics in Grade 11 English language arts, they may select it for expressive writing or for the creative multi-genre collection.
+Although it is not mandatory for students to write poetry/lyrics in Grade 12 English language arts, they may select it for expressive writing or creative multi-genre collection.

-Due to time constraints, students may explore some or all text forms through the multigenre study.
+Due to time constraints, students may explore some or all texts forms through the creative multi-genre collection.